 Dial M for Monsanto

 Created in 1974 by the Japanese and patented in 1976, glyphosate is a spectacularly effective method of weed control.
-A chelator by design, what glyphosate does so well is to latch on to any minerals it comes into contact with.
+A chelator by design, what glyphosate does so well is to latch on and extract any minerals it comes into contact with.
 Originally used as a pipe cleaner, its agricultural uses soon became apparent; an excellent way to kill plants is to take away its mineral content.
 A distant relative of Monsanto’s Agent Orange (that uber chemical used in the Vietnam war to defoliate the pesky jungle vegetation) glyphosate didn’t have quite the same scope and power but still managed to kill everything in its path, from weeds to entire crops.
 What Dr. Bush thought was peculiar about the history of glyphosate was that even though it was widely used as a weed killer it was never patented as such.
 Instead it was registered as an anti-fungal and anti-biotic.

 Glyphosate turned out to be amazingly effective and successful, so much so that it is now the number one chemical on the planet.
 It is estimated that four and a half billion pounds are sprayed across the globe every year and only increasing.